Priyanshujindal/code-commenter/README.md

 ## Features

-- **JSDoc Generation**: Automatically adds clean, well-formatted JSDoc comments to JavaScript and TypeScript functions.
+- **Smart JSDoc Generation**: Automatically adds clean, well-formatted JSDoc comments to JavaScript and TypeScript functions.
+- **Smart Summary Lines**: Generates a descriptive `@summary` for each function using its name and parameter names, e.g.:
+  - `@summary Function add with parameters 'a', 'b'`
+  - `@summary Function foo with parameter 'x'`
+  - Falls back to a placeholder only for unparseable or anonymous functions.
+- **@example Tag Support**: Generates `@example` tags with realistic function call examples based on parameter names.
 - **Broad Syntax Support**: Supports function declarations, arrow functions, class methods, getters, and setters.
 - **Smart Tag Generation**:
   - Automatically adds an `@returns` tag if a `return` statement is detected.
-- Generates `@example` tags with placeholder values.
 - **Complex Parameter Handling**:
   - Understands deeply nested and destructured parameters.
   - Correctly documents rest parameters and TypeScript parameter properties.